-KKDIK was published on 23 Jun.
-2017 by Ministry of Environment and Urbanization of Turkish Republic and formally came into effect on 23 Dec.
-2017.
+KKDIK was published on June 23, 2017, by the Ministry of Environment and Urbanization of the Turkish Republic and formally came into effect on December 23, 2017.
 The regulation shares many similarities with EU REACH, thus it is also called Turkey REACH.

 Scope of Registration

-Substances in articles manufactured in or imported into Turkey which are intended to be released under normal or reasonably foreseeable conditions of use and the quantity totals 1 ton per year or more.
+Substances in articles manufactured in or imported into Turkey that are intended to be released under normal or reasonably foreseeable conditions of use and the quantity totals one tonne per year or more.

-Turkey manufacturers and importers of substances (including substances in mixtures);
+Manufacturers and importers of substances (including substances in mixtures) in Turkey;

-Turkey manufacturers and importers of articles (intended release);
+Manufacturers and importers of articles (intended release) in Turkey;

-Non-Turkey manufacturers of substances, mixtures and articles must perform the registration obligations under KKDIK through only representatives (OR) based in Turkey.
+Non-Turkish manufacturers of substances, mixtures, and articles must perform the registration obligations under KKDIK via an only representatives (OR) based in Turkey.

 Timeline for Registration/Pre-registration